Together-We Thrive.

 Program Manager: Kristal Perez

-Kristal has a Nonprofit Fundamentals Certificate from WNC Nonprofit Pathways and a certificate in Pathways to Leadership, a program from the Center for Participatory Change and The Campaign School at Yale University
+She holds a Nonprofit Fundamentals Certificate from WNC Nonprofit Pathways and a Pathways to Leadership Certificate from the Center for Participatory Change and The Campaign School at Yale University.

 Email

 Matt Allen, Land of the Sky Assoc. of Realtors (LOTSAR), Larry Crosby, Foundry Hotel David Feingold , Public Radio Executive, ret.
-George Glackin, Hatch AVL Holly Jones, NC DOJ Kim McGuire, McGuire Consulting, ret.
+George Glackin, Hatch AVL Kim McGuire, McGuire Consulting, ret.
 Pete Perez, Executive and Community Arts, ret.
-Missy Sherburne, Education and Technology Lisa Gay Hall Nonprofit Executive, Legal Sector Patrick Fitzsimmons, Mayor of WeavervilleJustice Rogers, Federal Law Enforcement (ret.); Community Arts
+Missy Sherburne, Education and Technology Lisa-Gaye Hall Nonprofit Executive, Legal Sector Patrick Fitzsimmons, Mayor of WeavervilleJustice Rogers, Federal Law Enforcement (ret.); Community Arts

 Additionally, Thrive Asheville has several other community-led working groups, formed in support of specific initiatives.